 Why Hire Our Products Liability Lawyers?

-Since 1992, the products liability attorneys at the Law Offices of Michael Pines, APC have been helping people just like you deal with your products liability claim.
+Since 1992, the products liability attorneys at the Pines Salomon Injury Lawyers have been helping people just like you deal with your products liability claim.
 We know that the legal process can at times be very confusing, but our experience can, however, help guide you through the process.

 Our firm’s founder, Michael Pines, is a former insurance company lawyer, so he knows how the insurance companies work.
 You shouldn’t have to worry about fighting insurance companies or even recovering what you lost from injury caused by a design defect.
 We’re here to help you recover the maximum personal injury settlement with the least amount of stress.